badd-labs/badd-labs/labs/B6/README.md

 After executing `zokrates export-verifier`, you will find a `verifier.sol` generated, deploy it to Remix IDE.

-Write a transaction to verify your proof in Remix.
+Inspect the `verifier.sol` file and send a transaction to verify the zokrates-generated proof in Remix.

 - Hints 1: add ZoKrates to PATH as suggested
     ```bash